vuestorefront/vue-storefront/src/modules/icmaa-meta/README.md

 Set custom store and logic for meta- and seo information.

-In `theme/resource/meta/` you need to add files like `head-uk.ts` to add a store-view specific meta file where you can extend the default meta infos of `theme/resource/meta/head.ts`.
+In `theme/resource/meta/head.ts` you need to add the data that you wan't to be visible in html meta-tags.
 This data will be loaded on serverPrefetch into the root state and loaded in your layout.

 VSF uses `vue-meta` as meta-tag handler, [read the docs](https://vue-meta.nuxtjs.org/) to learn more about it.